 So how much of who you are should you be sharing online?
 According to several studies featured in an article by Gwendolyn Seidman Ph.D. on Psychology Today, many of what we post on social media may already be too much, such as:

-1. What you’re about to eat and other “trivial personal information”
+1. Each and every meal you're about to eat and other “trivial personal information”

-2. That cloyingly sweet kissy photo with your boyfriend
+2. Albums upon albums of kissy photos with your boyfriend

-You don’t really need a study to know that too much amour on your timeline is not classy, but in case you do, experts believe that those who share a blow-by-blow account of their romantic relationship are more likely to be insecure about the commitment than those who don’t.
+A candid shot of you and your S.O. is sweet, but MOMOL shots (and too many of them) are better kept between the two of you.
+You don’t really need a study to know that too much amour on your timeline is not exactly classy, but in case you do, experts believe that those who share a blow-by-blow account of their romantic relationship are more likely to be insecure about the commitment than those who don’t.

+That one post is fine, but a continuous bombardment of negativity can cause you to feel worse about yourself and your situation, and even affect those who read your feed.
 “Research has also found that people don’t appreciate a constant stream of negativity on Facebook,” writes Dr. Seidman.
-Instead of ranting, why not turn it into a constructive criticism if you think it can help others – or why not just let off steam offline?
+Instead of ranting, why not turn it into a constructive criticism if you think it can help others––or why not just let off steam offline?

 4. That “Me-Me-Me” post

-No one likes a show-off, and someone who consistently posts “#blessed” while wearing too much bling during an expensive Mediterranean cruise gives off vibes that you're over-compensating for something lacking in your life.
-Go for something positive and empowering instead.
-Besides, photos of your possessions or photo journals of your vacations may even trigger online predators to stalk you and cause you harm.
+No one likes a show-off, and someone who consistently posts “#blessed” while wearing too much bling during an expensive Mediterranean cruise gives off vibes that everything is curated to overcompensate for certain things lacking in his or her life.
+Besides, photos of your possessions may even trigger online predators to stalk you and cause you harm.